Skip to content

 conda

 conda is used for "package, dependency and environment managing" that is cross platform and enables reproducibility of old code, even when some packages and dependencies have been updated in the meantime. conda can be used for any language and can even act as a manager for bioinformatic software.
 We will also be using it to manage our Python environments.
 Conda will make it easy to invoke different Python versions as needed for different tasks.
+Instead of installing software to the entire machine, you install it only in a contained environment.
+Below are instructions on installing and setting up conda, and a representative example of how virtual environments work.

 Installation